 Responsible management of tailings is an important focus of MAC and its members.
 Tailings are a by-product of mining, consisting of the processed rock or soil left over from the separation of the commodities of value from the rock or soil within which they occur.
 If not managed responsibly, tailings can pose potential risks to human health and safety, the environment, infrastructure, and to mining companies themselves.
 Responsible tailings management is essential to minimizing and mitigating these risks.

-MAC has played a leading role in tailings management for more than two decades and has developed two guidance documents that can be applied to any tailings facility in the world.
+MAC has played a leading role in tailings management for more than two decades and tailings management is integral to Towards Sustainable Mining (TSM).

 Implemented together, the Tailings Guide and the OMS Guide provide a comprehensive approach to the responsible management of tailings across the entire life cycle of a tailings facility, from the initial planning for tailings management as part of mine planning, through to closure and post-closure.

 One of the many strengths of the tailings management component of TSM is that it reflects experience gained by MAC and MAC members over the more than 20 years since the release of the first edition of the Tailings Guide in 1998.
 Since that first edition, the tailings management component of TSM has continued to evolve and improve, reflecting experience gained, improved knowledge, and the global evolution of best practices for responsible tailings management.

 Equivalency with the Global Industry Standard on Tailings Management

 Following the tragic failure of the tailings facility at the Córrego de Feijão mine near Brumadinho, Brazil in 2019, the Global Tailings Review was launched to develop a global standard for tailings management.
 The review was launched by three co-convening partners:

 - International Council on Mining and Metals

 - Principles for Responsible Investment, represented by the Investor Mining and Tailing Safety Initiative